shazzaam7/DualSenseClient/README.md

 ### Quick Start

 1. Connect your DualSense controller to your PC (via USB or Bluetooth)
-2. Allow any permission prompts for the application
-3. Navigate to the Profile page to customize your settings
+2. Navigate to the Profile page to customize your settings
-4. Create and apply your first profile or adjust individual settings
+3. Create and apply your first profile or adjust individual settings

 ---